-…with a globe artichoke and fresh garlic.That sounds like a good night to me!
+. . . with a globe artichoke & fresh garlic, now that sounds like a good night to me!
 My very first post a couple of years ago was to highlight fresh artichokes and my recipe for steaming them.
-It has been a long time since, so I felt the chokes deserved a come back.
-Not to mention they are one of my favorite vegetables.
+It has been a long time since, so I felt the chokes deserved a comeback.
+Not to mention they are one of my favorite vegetables ever.
 These leafy spheres are just as healthy as they are delicious.
 They lend a hearty (pun intended) component to pasta dishes, salads, pizzas, dips, you name it!
-Though I add them to many meals, I truly love them steamed with fresh garlic and lemon.
-I eat them as a meal sometimes or as a side with pasta.
-They go perfectly with a Chardonnay, and my parm garlic butter mix for dipping.
-Perfection!
+Though I add them to many meals, I best love them steamed with fresh garlic & lemon.
+I eat them as a meal sometimes, or a side with pasta.
+They go perfectly with a glass of dry rosé or Chardonnay, and my parm garlic butter mix for dipping—taste bud perfection!

-I am going to touch back on the recipe for these as Spring and Summer are the perfect times to buy fresh artichokes.
+I’m going to touch back on the recipe for these since spring & summer are perfect times to buy fresh artichokes.
 You won’t want to miss out!
 We know they are are crave-worthy, but they do offer us some benefits aside from butter dippage…

 The globe artichoke, Cynara scolymus, is a low calorie , low fat, vegetable packed with vitamins and body boosting benefits.
 Here is what our medium-size choke has to offer:

-- Good source of magnesium (72 mg), folate (61 µg), and potassium, which all benefit muscle function and heart health
+- Good source of magnesium (72 mg), folate (61 µg), and potassium, which all benefit muscle function & heart health.

-- Globe artichokes are known for their support of liver health, because they contain an acid compound known as cynarin which is found within the leaves and promotes liver bile production, which in turn, breaks down fatty foods and has been said to lower cholesterol.
+- Globe artichokes are known for their support of liver health, because they contain an acid compound known as cynarin, which is found within the leaves & promotes liver bile production.
+In turn, this breaks down fatty foods & is said to lower cholesterol.

-- Not only a boost for your liver, artichokes are a known antioxidant and possess 12 mg of Vitamin C and 3,5 dicaffeoylquinic acid, and 4,5 dicaffeoylquinic acid, which demonstrate anti-inflammatory properties.
+- Not only a boost for your liver, artichokes are a known antioxidant and possess: 12 mg of Vitamin C, 3,5 dicaffeoylquinic acid, and 4,5 dicaffeoylquinic acid, which demonstrate anti-inflammatory properties.

-- Last, but certainly not least, a medium choke has only 60 calories and less than 1 gram of fat.
+- Last, but certainly not least—a medium choke has only 60 calories & less than 1 gram of fat.

-The butter dip clenches it, and using the cooked garlic from the steaming pot, we add a subtle garlic element that perfectly compliments the lemon and parmesan.
+The butter dip clenches it, and using the cooked garlic from the steaming pot, we add a subtle garlic element that perfectly compliments the lemon & parm.
 Tonight I had one solo, but other times I like to pair them with fresh bruschetta for a light, Italian meal.